pansk/SendToGodbolt/README.md

-# SendToGoldbot Plugin for VS
+# SendToGodbolt Plugin for VS

 ## Abstract